stephenpaynter/Dynamic-Testbed/README.md

 ## Generate a Cisco pyATS/Genie Testbed file from an Ansible inventory

-I use this code to populate a pyATS testbed file from my Ansible Inventories.
+I use this basic code to populate a pyATS testbed file from my Ansible Inventories.
 To use this code, ensure that your inventory files are fully populated with the following

 ansible_ssh_pass